Security Ownership Sprint

-A strong fit when security has become a leadership problem, not just a technical one.
+A strong fit when security has become a leadership bottleneck that keeps draining time and slowing progress.

 Founders are still carrying the whole program

-Important security decisions, buyer responses, and vendor coordination still bounce through the founders because no one else truly owns the function.
+Important security decisions, buyer responses, and vendor coordination still bounce through the founders because no one else truly owns the function, which keeps draining founder time.

 Security work exists, but moves unevenly

-You already have audits, testing, tooling, or vendor work happening, but no one is consistently prioritizing it across the business.
+You already have audits, testing, tooling, or vendor work happening, but no one is consistently prioritizing it across the business, so the same blockers keep repeating.

 Leadership wants clearer answers

-Buyers, boards, or investors are asking security questions that need a credible owner, not a stitched-together response from several teams.
+Buyers, boards, or investors are asking security questions that need a credible owner, not a stitched-together response from several teams that slows answers and weakens confidence.

 The point is to create momentum and accountability, not extra meetings.